mowenchuxin/mowenchuxin.github.io/source/_posts/hello-world.md

 title: Hello Everyone
 ---

-##In the process of building my personal website, I gained two important insights:

 1. **Learning and Challenges**: Initially, I invested time in learning the basic principles and methods of website building.
 However, as time progressed, I gradually mastered these skills and began to enjoy the process.
 Along the way, I encountered challenges, but overcoming each obstacle helped me become more proficient and boosted my confidence in my abilities.